Namchee/liby/README.md

 1. Clone this repository or execute `git clone https://github.com/Namchee/namchee-boilerplate.git` in your terminal
 2. Run `npm install` in your terminal
 3. You're all set!

+## FAQ

+### Why does `webpack` doesn't exist yet there's a `webpack.config.js`?

+I've been thinking about this too.
+But since `serverless` framework requires special webpack module, I must ditch the normal `webpack` and let user to choose their webpack flavor.

+Side Note: I only recommend webpack for now, but maybe it will change and the config will be deleted.